 The Plan- Get into the Word

 I started Christmas night.
-I had a plan to read through the whole Bible in a year, read Fervent (the book we’d choose for our next Bible study group session), and pray more intentionally.
+I had a plan to read through the whole Bible in a year and pray more intentionally.
 In the past I had set similar goals and always found myself losing momentum quickly and eventually stopping altogether.
 Knowing my tendency to do that I started reading my Bible at every opportunity I could with the hope of getting ahead of my schedule so that I wouldn’t be discouraged if I missed a couple of days later on.

 I downloaded a Bible app onto my Ipad so that I would be able to read a chapter while waiting for kids to fall asleep and during night-time feedings.
 Granted there were still interruptions and I was tired but I wasn’t finding it difficult to read 5-7 chapters a day.
 I made it through all of January and was pumped by my success.
 I was feeling closer to God which made praying to Him through out the day easier.
 Then we started our Fervent study and I expected to lose some ground on my Bible reading since I had to make time for our new study.
 Instead, it seemed like God provided me more time.
 I was loving being in His Word so much that I didn’t realize how little time I was spending on the computer, checking my phone, watching Netflix, or reading fiction books.